MP Estate Planning UK

 Benefits for Business OwnersDescription

-By utilizing trusts as part of your estate planning strategy, you can enjoy peace of mind knowing that your assets are protected and your family’s financial future is secure.
+By incorporating trusts as part of your estate planning strategy, you can enjoy peace of mind knowing that your assets are protected and your family’s financial future is secure.
+As Mike Pugh says: “Not losing the family money provides the greatest peace of mind above all else.”

 Privacy Benefits of Establishing a Trust

 Trusts provide a private way to manage and distribute your assets, keeping family matters confidential.
-Unlike wills, which become public records during probate, trusts remain private, ensuring that the details of your estate and its distribution are not publicly disclosed.
+Unlike wills, which become public documents once a Grant of Probate is issued — meaning anyone can obtain a copy for a small fee — trust deeds remain entirely private.
+The details of what assets are held in trust, who the beneficiaries are, and how distributions are made are never publicly disclosed.

 privacy benefits of trusts